Ditectrev/Automation-Tools-for-Courses/Test_README.md

 - [ ] be deployed to a separate resource group.
 - [ ] have two network interfaces.

 ### To complete the sentence, select the appropriate option in the answer area.
 From ... you can view which user turned off a specific virtual machine during the last 14 days.
-Azure Control IAM, Azure Event Hubs, Azure Activity Log, Azure Service Health

 - [ ] Azure Control IAM.
 - [ ] Azure Event Hubs.
-- [ ] Azure Activity Log.
+- [x] Azure Activity Log.
 - [ ] Azure Service Health.

 ### This question requires that you evaluate the underlined BOLD text to determine if it is correct.
 Azure Site Recovery provides fault tolerance for virtual machines.
 Instructions: Review the underlined text.
 If it makes the statement correct, select “No change is needed.”
 If the statement is incorrect, select the answer choice that makes the statement correct.

-- [ ] No change is needed.
+- [x] No change is needed.
 - [ ] Disaster recovery.
 - [ ] Elasticity.
 - [ ] High availability.